NickGrunert/master-thesis/modules/02_algorithm.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Theory]
     The concluding step of this section involves the implementation of the Canny Edge Detection algorithm @Canny1.
     The usage of the Canny algorithm enables the flexible adaptation of the system to the unique characteristics and requirements of each individual house.
-    The underlying rationale for this phenomenon stems from the implementation of a complex calculation method that utilizes two parameters, lower and upper thresholding, to filter out edges based on gradient magnitude @Canny2.
+    The underlying rationale for this phenomenon stems from the implementation of a complex calculation method that utilises two parameters, lower and upper thresholding, to filter out edges based on gradient magnitude @Canny2.

     It should be noted that alternative edge-detection algorithms could be considered.
     Algorithms of a simpler nature are based on the gradient value between the x and y directions of the image.